behrica/clj-py-R-template/README.md

 As in the Docker image one concrete R version and a single python version is installed, libraries can be simply added by adding lines to the Dockerfile, like:
+In case native dependencies are required, they can be added via apt-get install xxx
 ```
+RUN apt-get install libssl-dev

 RUN pip3 install pandas

 RUN Rscript -e "install.packages('dplyr')"